LelsersLasers/Applied-Comp-Sci/80sGame/README.md

     - Animated Car
         - Wheels 'spin' based on the movement speed of the car
         - Changes color when stunned (just drawns an outline)
-    - Animated Water
+    - Buildings spawn in groups
-        - Animation speed is random
+        - Random number of different textures make up the width
-        - Picks a section of the texture to show based on random number and the water block's width
+        - Random textures per texture in the width
 - Simple Gameplay
     - Move just up/down/left/right (no diagonal)
     - Abilites are relativly straightforward to use